Merian C. Cooper: Argosy Pictures and Cinerama

-Cooper and his friend and frequent collaborator, noted director John Ford, formed Argosy Productions in 1946 and produced such notable films such as Wagon Master (1950), Ford's Fort Apache (1948), and She Wore a Yellow Ribbon.
+Cooper and his friend and frequent collaborator, noted director John Ford, formed Argosy Productions in 1946 and produced such notable films as Wagon Master (1950), Ford's Fort Apache (1948), and She Wore a Yellow Ribbon (1949).
 Cooper's films at Argosy reflected his patriotism and his vision of the United States.

 Argosy negotiated a contract with RKO in 1946 to make four pictures.
 Cooper was able to make Grass a complete picture.
-Argosy also produced Mighty Joe Young, which recruited Schoedsack as director.
+Cooper also produced and directed Mighty Joe Young, which recruited Schoedsack as director.
 Cooper visited the set of the film every day to check on progress.

 Cooper left Argosy Pictures to pursue the process of Cinerama.
 He became the vice president of Cinerama Productions in the 1950s and was also elected a board member.
-After failing to convince other board members to finance skilled technicians, Cooper left Cinerama with Cornelius Vanderbilt Whitney to form C.V.
-Whitney Productions.
-Cooper continued to outline movies to be shot in Cinerama, but C.V.
-Whitney Productions only produced a few films.
-Cooper was the executive producer for The Searchers (1956), again directed by Ford.
+After failing to convince other board members to finance skilled technicians, Cooper left Cinerama with Cornelius Vanderbilt Whitney to form C. V. Whitney Productions.
+Cooper continued to outline movies to be shot in Cinerama, but C. V. Whitney Productions only produced a few films.
+Cooper was the executive producer for Ford's The Searchers (1956).

+Politics and business ventures

+In the 1950s, Cooper supported Joseph McCarthy in his crusade to root out Communists in Hollywood and Washington, D.C.

+He backed Barry Goldwater in the 1964 United States presidential election.

+Cooper founded Advanced Projects Corporation (1966–1972), a technology venture focused on developing 3D color television, whose mission he described as "revolutionizing both theatrical productions and exhibition as well as television".
+He served as the chairman of its board and enlisted Charles B. Fitzsimons as president, inventor Wadsworth E. Pohl as vice president, Kathy Ryan as executive secretary, and his own son Richard, General John R. Alison (an old comrade from China), William Douglas Burden, Thomas Corcoran and lawyer Earl S. Wright as directors.
+The company won the contract to build and operate the Ozark Folk Center and started the construction of its facility in 1971 before running out of funds and leasing the site to the Arkansas Department of Parks and Tourism in May 1972.